skodaconnect/homeassistant-skodaconnect/README.md

 Skoda Connect never fetch data directly from car, the car sends updated data to VAG servers on specific events such as lock/unlock, charging events, climatisation events and when vehicle is parked.
 The integration will then fetch this data from the servers.
 When vehicle actions fails or return with no response, a force refresh might help.
 This will trigger a "wake up" call from VAG servers to the car.
 The scan_interval is how often the integration should fetch data from the servers, if there's no new data from the car then entities won't be updated-

+### Supported setups
+This integration will only work for your car if you have Skoda Connect/MyŠKODA functionality.
+Cars using other third party, semi-official, mobile apps such as the "MinSkoda" from ConnectedCars in Denmark won't work.

+The car privacy settings must be set to "Share my position" for full functionality of this integration.
+Without this setting, if set to "Use my position", the sensors for position (device tracker), requests remaining and parking time might not work reliably or at all.
+Set to even stricter privacy setting will limit functionality even further.

 ### What is working
 - odometer and service info